Sundays, bi-monthly, 1-2pm & 2-3:30pm.

 People of African Descent (PAD) Sangha Group & Book Study

-This group is for those who identify as white and is part of an ongoing monthly inquiry- based in Dharma practice- into Whiteness and it’s many biases and blindspots, using the study guide Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor by Layla Saad.
-The six-month commitment MRO group is now closed, but feel free to join the open ZCNYC What is Whiteness group, next meeting March 28, then every 4th Sunday.
+This group is for those who identify as white and is part of an ongoing monthly inquiry- based in Dharma practice- into Whiteness and it’s many biases and blindspots, using the study guide My Grandmother’s Hands by Resmaa Menakem.
+The six-month commitment MRO group is now closed, but feel free to join the open ZCNYC What is Whiteness group, next meeting every 3rd Sunday starting in August, 1pm.
 Newcomers are welcome.
 Please contact Dojaku or Yunen to get connected.

 LGBTQ+ Affinity Group Meeting

 Shugen Roshi, Hojin Sensei, and Hogen Sensei are each meeting with formal MRO Students over Zoom for face-to-face teaching.
-Students should have received new signup instructions by email on July 30.
-If you would like assistance with this, please contact the registrar. firstname.lastname@example.org; 845-688-2228
+Students should already have signup instructions but if you would like assistance with this, please contact the registrar. firstname.lastname@example.org; 845-688-2228

 Hojin Sensei : Wednesdays 7:45-8:45pm and Sundays 9:45-10:35am. (except during sesshin)